 Recommendation 9: The transformer loss calculations indicate that the benefits of investing in low-loss transformers may be significant and this should be considered further to establish or otherwise the low-loss transformer business case in line with UK energy and carbon policy.
-Under Consideration
+WPD have a project to use low loss amorphous single phase transformers.